 Spread Pizza Sauce With the Back of a Spoon

-Pizzerias often use ladles in specific measurements to ensure every pizza has the same amount of sauce.
-The deep curve at the bottom of the ladle makes it easy to spread the sauce evenly without any sharp edges tearing or catching on the dough.
+Pizzerias often use ladles in specific measurements to sauce their pizzas to ensure they all have the same amount of sauce.
+The curve at the bottom of the ladle also makes it easy to spread the sauce evenly without any sharp edges tearing or catching on the dough.

-For home pizza making purposes, a regular old dinner spoon works just fine.
-Sweep it gently across the surface of the dough taking care not to apply too much pressure — you don't want the dough to stick to the peel!
+For home pizza-making purposes, a regular old dinner spoon works just fine.
+Glide the spoon gently across the surface of the dough to spread the sauce evenly.

 Substitutions & Variations